mohdtanzeem428250/Multitheraded-Chat-Application/README.md

 - *Command-Line Interface (CLI):* The user interacts with the application through the terminal.

-Detailed Architecture
+## Detailed Architecture
-Server (ChatServer.java)
+### Server (ChatServer.java)
-Listens for incoming client connections on a designated port (9090).
+- Listens for incoming client connections on a designated port (9090).

-Upon accepting a connection, it spawns a new ClientHandler thread to manage communication with that client.
+- Upon accepting a connection, it spawns a new ClientHandler thread to manage communication with that client.

-Maintains a thread-safe collection of all active client handlers.
+- Maintains a thread-safe collection of all active client handlers.

-Ensures continuous operation, accepting new clients as long as the server is running.
+- Ensures continuous operation, accepting new clients as long as the server is running.

-Client Handler (ClientHandler.java)
+### Client Handler (ClientHandler.java)
-Dedicated to managing one client connection.
+- Dedicated to managing one client connection.

-Reads the client's username initially and adds the client handler to the shared list of active users.
+- Reads the client's username initially and adds the client handler to the shared list of active users.

-Listens for messages from the client in its own thread.
+- Listens for messages from the client in its own thread.

-Broadcasts incoming messages to all other connected clients.
+- Broadcasts incoming messages to all other connected clients.

-Handles client disconnection gracefully by removing the client from the list and notifying other users.
+- Handles client disconnection gracefully by removing the client from the list and notifying other users.

-Client (ChatClient.java)
+### Client (ChatClient.java)
-Connects to the server at localhost on port 9090.
+- Connects to the server at localhost on port 9090.

-Sends the username to the server upon connection.
+- Sends the username to the server upon connection.

-Runs two concurrent threads:

-One for sending user input messages to the server.
+- One for sending user input messages to the server.

-Another for listening to broadcast messages from the server.
+- Another for listening to broadcast messages from the server.

-Displays all incoming messages in real-time on the user’s console.
+- Displays all incoming messages in real-time on the user’s console.

 Key Features
 Concurrent Client Handling: Supports multiple clients chatting simultaneously without blocking.